 Getting a Halal certification can be a quite complicated process if you have no idea how to start working and planning your Halal certification process.
 We as Halal certification consultants in Singapore can help your company to get your products/services, certified from MUIS Halal successfully as long as the company keeps the integrity to meet all Halal requirements.
 In case, if you target the international market, we can also help you to select the right Halal certification body that best suits your business needs, as some countries have specific requirements that Halal certification body which they recognized for the imported products.

 Our consultation consists of several services, such as:

 - Halal consultation and application

-Our consultants will give you all the necessary information you need to know about practices which are in accordance within the Islamic Halal rules, to make sure that your products and/or services meet all Halal certification requirements.
-We will help you to choose the right Scheme, review operations for Halal compliance, facilitate HALMQ principles, prepare Halal documentation, respond to application shortcomings, brief with Halal team and your company, and review your company’s Halal process before actual Halal certification.
+Our consultants will give you all the necessary information you need to know about practices that are in accordance with the Islamic Halal rules, to make sure that your products and/or services meet all Halal certification requirements.
+We will help you to choose the right Scheme, review operations for Halal compliance, facilitate HALMQ principles, prepare Halal documentation, respond to application shortcomings, brief with the Halal team and your company, and review your company’s Halal process before actual Halal certification.

 - Halal implementation and documentation